Four issues for Richard Pitino's Gophers entering the Big Ten tournament

 Pitino's guys might just go out guns blazing from beyond the arc Wednesday against Northwestern, but that didn't help the Gophers in the last meeting.

-Northwestern's 67-59 win Feb.
-25 at the Barn was the Gophers' first game without Robbins.
+Northwestern's 67-59 victory Feb.
+25 at Williams Arena was the Gophers' first game without Robbins.
 They established the post with senior Brandon Johnson early.
 That led to a 31-25 halftime lead.
-The Wildcats' zone defense, though, dared Pitino to shoot from the outside.
+The Wildcats' zone defense, though, dared shots from the outside.
 And the Gophers took the bait.
 They shot 4-for-27 from three and were outscored 42-28 in the second half.

-Johnson battled through ankle issues to put up 19 points and 11 rebounds Saturday vs. Rutgers.
+Johnson battled through ankle issues to put up 19 points and 11 rebounds Saturday.
 But will Pitino stick with going inside or allow his players again to launch threes with reckless abandon?
 That could be the biggest factor in advancing or an early exit.